-The DV188 is a dual dash cam, which means it records the front and rear view.
+The DV188 is a motorcycle front and rear camera, also known as dual channel. which means it records the front and rear view.
 The front camera captures 1080P videos while the rear camera records 720P footage.
 Both lenses are waterproof and provide a whopping 130-degree viewing angle each.

 The dash cam’s F2.2 aperture allows plenty of light to pass through even in low lighting conditions.
 That, together with the wide dynamic range (WDR) technology used, accounts for the camera’s outstanding night vision.
 You can record audio alongside the video thanks to a built-in microphone.

 Fitted on the DV188 dash cam is a b screen.
 It makes it possible to view real-time footage and also play back previous recordings.
 While the dash cam itself is completely waterproof, its monitor is not.
 But the monitor is completely detachable, meaning you can remove and store it in the bike’s trunk when it rains.